 In following the Beasley Allen tradition of helping those who need it most, we are working on claims of auto products liability, on-the-job products, truck accidents, negligent security and mesothelioma.
-With more than 40 years of experience in catastrophic injury and wrongful death cases, we are well equipped to handle cases at home in Montgomery, in our Atlanta office, and in our Mobile office.
+With more than 40 years of experience in catastrophic injury and wrongful death cases, we are well equipped to handle cases at home in Montgomery, in our Dallas office, in our Atlanta office, and in our Mobile office.
 We are committed to our mission, and testimonials from our clients reflect that.

 Our clients have found relief and resolution working with us.
 There is nothing like knowing that your issues are important and, even more so, able to be resolved.
 From large class action suits to small personal cases, Beasley Allen is here to help.

 Client Story: Colin Lacy

 A Mobile, Ala., jury returned an $18.79 million verdict in favor of Plaintiff Colin Lacy in a case against Empire Truck Sales, LLC of Mobile, Ala., and IMMI of Westfiled, Ind.
 The verdict included $13.79 million in compensatory damages and an additional $5 million in punitive damages.
 Mr. Lacy was paralyzed when the Freightliner truck he was driving went out of control around 2:30 p.m. on July 14, 2011, on Interstate 10 near Niceville, Fla.
 Mr. Lacy was represented by Beasley, Allen, Crow, Methvin, Portis and Miles, P.C.
 Principal & Lead Products Liability Attorney J. Greg Allen; attorneys Mike Andrews, Kendall Dunson, and Stephanie Monplaisir; and co-counsel Charlie Potts of Briskman & Binion, P.C. in Mobile.

 Client Story: Deborah Giannecchini